snu-mllab/Efficient-Dataset-Condensation/README.md

 ```
 python condense_mp.py --reproduce  -d imagenet --nclass 100 --pt_from 5 -f [factor] --ipc [image/class] --nclass_sub 20 --phase [0,1,2,3,4]
 ```
+- You need to assign a different phase number to each processor.
 - In the test code, we aggregate the resulted condensed data.
 - To reduce the memory requirement, use smaller --nclass_sub.